slingamn/namespaced-openvpn/README.md

 Bugs:

 * `namespaced-openvpn` tries to be a drop-in replacement for `openvpn`, but due to implementation details, `route-up` directives that use multiple levels of quotes or escaping may not be handled correctly.
+It is recommended that any `route-up` directive be syntactically valid both as an OpenVPN script directive and as Bourne shell.

 Wishlist: